Aphasia: Deaf aphasia

 There have been many instances showing that there is a form of aphasia among deaf individuals.
 Sign languages are, after all, forms of language that have been shown to use the same areas of the brain as verbal forms of language.
 Mirror neurons become activated when an animal is acting in a particular way or watching another individual act in the same manner.
 These mirror neurons are important in giving an individual the ability to mimic movements of hands.
 Broca's area of speech production has been shown to contain several of these mirror neurons resulting in significant similarities of brain activity between sign language and vocal speech communication.
-Facial communication is a significant portion of how animals interact with each other.
-Humans use facial movements to create, what other humans perceive, to be faces of emotions.
+People use facial movements to create, what other people perceive, to be faces of emotions.
 While combining these facial movements with speech, a more full form of language is created which enables the species to interact with a much more complex and detailed form of communication.
 Sign language also uses these facial movements and emotions along with the primary hand movement way of communicating.
 These facial movement forms of communication come from the same areas of the brain.
 When dealing with damages to certain areas of the brain, vocal forms of communication are in jeopardy of severe forms of aphasia.
 Since these same areas of the brain are being used for sign language, these same, at least very similar, forms of aphasia can show in the Deaf community.
 Individuals can show a form of Wernicke's aphasia with sign language and they show deficits in their abilities in being able to produce any form of expressions.
 Broca's aphasia shows up in some people, as well.
 These individuals find tremendous difficulty in being able to actually sign the linguistic concepts they are trying to express.